joeseos/necro-com/docs/campaigns/underhells-campaign/underhells-campaign-territories.md

 **Income:** The gang earns D6x10 credits from this Territory when collecting income.

-**Special:** While a gang controls thiS Territory, they may add up to D6x10 credits worth of equipment from their Gang Equipment List to their Stash during the post-battle sequence for free.
+**Special:** While a gang controls this Territory, they may add up to D6x10 credits worth of equipment from their Gang Equipment List to their Stash during the post-battle sequence for free.

 Girder Forest - Secundan Abyss[​](#girder-forest-secundan-abyss "Direct link to Girder Forest - Secundan Abyss")
 ------------------------------------------------------------------------